 Prepend A Backslash

-If you don’t want to disable the alias, you can simply prepend a backslash to the command.
+Maybe you don’t want to disable the alias.
+That’s fine.
+Instead, you can simply prepend a backslash to the command.
 For example:

-This works perfectly and you don’t have to worry about disabling the command for the entire session.
+This allows you to run any command with worrying about aliases.
+And, you don’t have to worry about disabling the command for the entire session.
+Lovely.

 Use the keyword ‘Command’

 This is similar to the last one, but instead of prepending a backslash, you can add the word command before your your bash ‘command’.

 This looks like this:

 That’s it!
 Now you don’t have to worry about your aliases conflicting with any other commands.
 I hope this was helpful.

 You read more about aliases in the bash documentation.

 If you enjoyed this content, check out the programming section for more awesome technical content.